-How A Notice Recordation Statute Operates: Under a notice statute, if the subsequent instrument is executed and delivered before the prior instrument is filed for record and if the subsequent purchaser or lienholder pays value and has no notice of the prior instrument, then the subsequent instrument prevails regardless of whether the prior instrument is filed for record before the subsequent instrument is filed.
-Houston Oil Co. v.
-Kimball, 122 S.W.
-533 (Tex.
-1909); Watkins v.
-Edwards, 23 Tex.
-443 (1859); White v.
-McGregor, 50 S.W.
+How A Notice Recordation Statute Operates: Under a notice statute, if the subsequent instrument is executed and delivered before the prior instrument is filed for record and if the subsequent purchaser or lienholder pays value and has no notice of the prior instrument, then the subsequent instrument prevails regardless of whether the prior instrument is filed for record before the subsequent instrument prevails regardless of S.W.
 564 (Tex.
 1899); Penny v.
 Adams, 420 S.W.2d 820 (Tex.
-Civ.
 App.-Tyler 1967, writ ref'd); Matthews v.
 Houston Oil Co., 299 S.W.
 450 (Tex.
-Civ.
 App.-Beaumont 1927, no writ); Raposa v.
 Johnson, 693 S.W.2d 43 (Tex.
 App.-Ft.
 Worth 1985, writ ref'd n.r.e.).
-For example, assume that Homeowner grants an oil and gas lease on February 1 to A, who does not file for record.
-Thereafter, Homeowner gives another oil and gas lease to B, a bona fide purchaser, as defined in the comments to Standard 4.90, on February 5.
+For example, assume that Homeowner gives another oil and gas lease to B, a bona fide purchaser, as defined in the comments to Standard 4.90, on February 5.
 As between A and B, B prevails regardless of whether either A or B records.
 And, under Texas case law, if A assigned his lease to C on February 10, B would also prevail over C even if B has not recorded.
 Houston Oil Co. v.
 Kimball, 122 S.W.
 533 (Tex.
 1909).
 However, if Homeowner, on February 15, granted a third oil and gas lease to D for value, who took without notice of B's lease (and assuming that B has still not recorded), D would prevail over B.

 Filing and Recording: A paper document filed for record may not be validly recorded or serve as notice of the paper document unless: (1) the paper document contains an original signature or signatures that are acknowledged, sworn to with a proper jurat, or proved according to law; or (2) on or after September 1, 2007, the paper document is attached as an exhibit to a paper affidavit or other document that has an original signature or signatures that are acknowledged, sworn to with a proper jurat, or proved according to law.
 Tex.
 Prop.
 Code § 12.0011.
+In 2019, the Texas Legislature added Texas Property Code 12.0013 to permit the recordation of a paper or tangible copy of an electronic record, otherwise recordable if authenticated by a notary public using the form of authenticating set out in 12.0013.
+Similarly, Texas

+Property Code 12.001 (b)(3) was added to recognize the "papering out" of the electronic record as a recordable original, which serves as notice.
 An original signature is not required for an electronic document that complies with the requirements of Chapter 15, Tex.
 Prop.
 Code (Uniform Real Property Electronic Recording Act); Chapter 195, Tex.
 Local Gov't Code (electronic filing of records); Chapter 322, Tex.
 Bus. & Comm.
 Code (Uniform Electronic Transactions Act); "or other applicable law."
 Tex.
 Prop.
 Code § 12.0011.
 See Standard 4.120.
 If made as provided by law, a certified copy, when recorded, has the same effect as the original.
 Tex.
 Local Gov't Code § 191.005 and Tex.
 Evid.
 Rules 902(4).